 File A Complaint.
 If you believe we have violated your medical information privacy rights, you have a right to file a complaint with our practice manager or directly to the Secretary of Health and Human Services.

 To file a complaint with our manager, you must make it in writing within 180 days of the suspected violation.
-Provide as much detail as you can about the suspected violation and send it to the offices of Galt Dermatology, PLLC, and Peter L. Babinski MD, PA at 800 East Broward Blvd, Suite 103, Fort Lauderdale, FL 33301.
+Provide as much detail as you can about the suspected violation and send it to the offices of Galt Dermatology at 800 East Broward Blvd, Suite 103, Fort Lauderdale, FL 33301.
 You should know that there would be no retaliation for filing a complaint.

 Use Or Disclosures Not Covered

 Uses or disclosures of your health information not covered by this notice or the laws that apply to us may only be made with your written authorization.
 You may revoke such consent in writing at any time, and we no longer disclose health information about you for the reasons stated in your written authorization.
 Disclosures made in reliance on the consent before the revocation are not affected by the revocation.